sandor-horvath-cpg/StaffingTracker/README.md

 todo:
   - frontend: /all-candidate-data: switch label 'id' to 'position'
-  - db id: check if id is generated, if not add this
   - StatusEntity: change categories from(CG interview scheduled, Qualfied No GO)
       Nov27: to (new entry(default), HR interview, professional interview, client interview)
       Nov28: to (GO, No-GO, Selected by Client), or to the 18 status from the received excel